 When coupled with the repetitive, unfulfilling employability training programmes she was required to undertake it is perhaps unsurprising that Jasmine’s motivation and commitment to find work faded during the course of the research.

+The informants’ voices in the data around punitive strategies bears witness to our central argument in several ways.
+First, the conditional nature of benefit payments is presented as if its withdrawal was the result of choice actions on the part of young people, rather than due to the bureaucratic and labyrinthine nature of the procedures, which made the job application process untenable.
+Second, young people were required to wear the blame themselves and the punishment that came with it, for mismatches in the labour market and the skewed recruiting practices of employers.
+Third, the fact that the effect of these punitive risk-shifting strategies pushed many young people into poverty, is seen as further evidence if their inherent fecklessness.

 The harsh reality is that, for significant sections of the working class, paid work no longer offers a way out of poverty, or a route to dignity and self-esteem.
 This has prompted Simmons et al. (2014) to argue that we need to look past the false duality of inclusion and exclusion when thinking about the nature of labour market participation or non-participation.
 For Simmons et al. it is still possible to be socially excluded whilst officially participating in education, and so they prefer to use the concept of marginalisation – a state whereby individuals may be at least nominally included but to all intents and purposes continue to live outside the mainstream.

 Conclusion

 This paper has used Habermas’ (1976) Legitimation Crisis to examine how the British state has attempted to tackle questions of youth (un)employment and drawn on ethnographic data to illustrate how NEET young people experience the various strategies designed to connect or reconnect them with education and work.
-There are various forms which this can take but there are, as we have seen, three main ways – motivating, bridging or forcing strategies – through which the state attempts to do this.
-Whilst, over time, increased levels of state intervention are necessary to protect and maintain capitalist accumulation different emphases are possible and different regimes have, as I have explained, adopted a more or less aggressive stance to the intractable problem of youth unemployment.
-Whilst the coalition has placed an increased emphasis on benefit reductions, workfare initiatives and the use of various other sanctions, provision which is, at least officially, intended to motivate and support young people into education and work is now also closely aligned with the more overt forcing strategies mobilised by the state.
+There are various forms which this can take but there are, as we have seen, three main ways – motivating, bridging, punishing (or forcing) strategies – through which the state attempts to do this.
+Whilst, over time, increased levels of state intervention are necessary to protect and maintain capitalist accumulation different emphases are possible and different regimes have, as we have explained, adopted a more or less aggressive stance to the intractable problem of youth unemployment.
+Whilst the coalition has placed an increased emphasis on benefit reductions, workfare initiatives and the use of various other sanctions, provision which are, at least officially, intended to motivate and support young people into education and work, is now also closely aligned with the more overt forcing strategies mobilised by the state.
 Although education has always been associated as much with social control as emancipation (Lawton, 1975), Ainley (2013) has discussed the warehousing function of much low-level vocational training and the ‘worthless’ certification associated with such provision (p.
 46).
 Either way, it is difficult to avoid the Marxist concept of the reserve army of labour to conceptualise the lives of many young people and their relationship with education and work – although ‘army’ may not be the best way of describing this.
 Neo-liberal policy regimes, after all, tend to isolate, individualise and demobilise large sections of the working class, and fragment what were once collective experiences (Bourdieu, 1998, p.
-98).
+98) while shifting risk onto them.